akash301994/Password-Generator/README.md

 * WHEN the password is generated
 * THEN the password is either displayed in an alert or written to the page

+## Challenges

+* It was diffucult to visualize what I was requested to do.
+I understood the concept but was lost in the beginning.
+What helped me was psuedo coding and breaking down the function in which I needed to create in more palatable concepts.
+Knowing so little about coding still, my mind tries to over-complicate the objective by thinking in a more grandiose way.
+After acknowledging the inadequate thinking pattern it helped to break things down and research how to do things step by step.
+I used a mixture of course material, youtube, old github repos, and google to finally get it to work as well as understand what I was coding.

 ## WEBSITE LINK
 https://akash301994.github.io/Password-Generator/